 - Agriculture, fishing, forestry, and hunting

 Although the industries above involve more dangerous conditions than other job types, accidents can happen anywhere.
-Even if you work at a desk all day, you could still suffer injuries, such as carpal tunnel syndrome, which will require medical attention.
+For instance, even if you work at a desk all day, you could still suffer injuries, such as carpal tunnel syndrome, which will require medical attention.

 The most common injuries that qualify for workers’ compensation benefits include: